-There are various items that are generally not allowed to be carried in your suitcase during a flight.
+There are several items that are generally not allowed to be packed in your suitcase during a flight.
 These items can vary depending on the specific rules and regulations of the airline and the country you are traveling to.
 Here are some common items that are usually not allowed in checked baggage:

-Flammable substances and items, such as fuel, flammable liquids, and aerosol cans.
+Flammable substances and objects, such as fuel, combustible liquids, and aerosols.

 Toxic substances and corrosive materials, such as acids, pesticides, and bleaches.

-Sharp objects, like knives, scissors, nail files, and screwdrivers.
+Sharp objects, such as knives, scissors, nail files, and screwdrivers.

-Weapons and firearms, including replica weapons and ammunition.
+Weapons and firearms, including imitation weapons and ammunition.

 Large quantities of batteries, especially lithium batteries.